top of page

 Myths About Autism: What Autism Isn’t

-In the last two decades, the prevalence of autism has steadily increased, largely due to research advancements and improved understanding of the condition.
+In the last two decades, the prevalence of autism has steadily increased, largely due to research advancements and improved understanding of autism.

 Despite this progress, several harmful misconceptions about autism persist, which can stigmatize the autistic community.